-Recent tragic events in Afghanistan have touched the hearts of us all – and given Christians in the DMV area a tremendous opportunity to serve our new neighbors in need.
-Thousands of Afghans risked their lives to help US forces in Afghanistan, therefore they are now being targeted by the Taliban.
+Tragic events in Afghanistan this past year have touched the hearts of us all – and have given Christians in the DMV area a tremendous opportunity to serve our new neighbors in need.
+Thousands of Afghans risked their lives to help US forces in Afghanistan, and, therefore, were targeted by the Taliban.
 The United States government provided initial help to 85,000 desperate refugees who arrived empty handed.
 Immigration laws, English language, lack of employment, and place to live are difficult barriers to overcome, especially alongside the emotional trauma of the loss of homeland, family, and friends.
 Many of those who have arrived have left thriving careers and have much to offer, while others were never given the opportunity to have an education in Afghanistan.

-With Afghans empowers local churches and individuals to help newly arriving Afghans.
+With Afghans empowers local churches, nonprofits and individuals to help newly arriving Afghans.
 We offer the hope of Jesus by joining this work to welcome strangers and invite them in (Matt.
 25:38) as they begin new lives here among us as neighbors and friends.

 We approach God in worship, humility, lament, and expectation as we pray:

 Suggestions for intercession

 Praying through scripture is an excellent way to pray.
 Here are two passages to consider.